eyalz800/vimrc/README.md

 <leader>bf - Switch to/from binary file editting.
 ```

-* Objdump:
+* Disassembly view (objdump):
 ```
-<leader>od - Switch to/from objdump view of the file.
+<leader>dv - Switch to/from disassembly view of the file.
 ```

 * Directory switching: